Almost all Australian C-17 missions to the USA begin with the Amberley to Honolulu leg.

 Suddenly we entered much thicker cloud and the aircraft began to shudder with the turbulence.
 The powerful red wingtip strobe lights intermittently illuminated the entire cloud a fierce red with every flash.
 My headset was filled with increasingly loud static, and the airframe began to hum loudly as we rode through the turbulent air.

 I’m not one to jump to conclusions, but I could easily have been convinced that we approaching some kind of tear in the space-time continuum.
-The situation was escalating, and I tightened my harness.
-What the fuck was going on!
+The situation was escalating, and I tightened my harness in preparation for entry into the alleged worm hole.

 At this point the Captain appeared in the cockpit and slowly began to strap himself back in at a leisurely pace.
 His face was lit up by the alternating brilliant red wingtip strobes, and the flashes of bright purple electricity out the front.
 I was just staring at him - how was he so calm?
 Had he made peace with his fate?